-Both gray and pink snow mold survive the summer as dormant sclerotia, allowing them to resist high temperatures with ease.
-But when temperatures drop down to winter levels, they begin to spread across your yard.
+Both gray and pink snow mold will survive the summer as dormant sclerotia.
+This allows them to resist high temperatures with ease.
+But when temperatures drop down to winter levels, they go to work and begin to spread across your yard.

-Snow mold tends to begin growing in the winter and becomes apparent at the start of the summer, long after the snow melts.
-It is most likely to arise if the first snow comes early in the year and covers the ground completely.
+Snow mold grows in the winter but doesn’t become apparent until the weather warms and the snow melts in early spring.
+It is most likely to arise if the first snow cover comes early in the year and covers the ground completely.
 When this happens, you should be especially vigilant about mold.
-You can reduce its chances of growing by spreading the snow out so that it melts more quickly.
+You can reduce its chances of growing by spreading the snow piles out so that it melts more quickly.

 There is no shortage of lawn diseases in Michigan, and snow mold is one of the biggest culprits.
-But Lush Lawn’s treatments for preventing snow mold are tailored to the severity of the infestation.
-Here’s the process we use:
+But Lush Lawn’s snow mold grass treatments are tailored to handle any infestation.
+Here’s the process we use for preventing snow mold: